 How do I get a marriage license?

 The marriage license must be purchased at least three days before the wedding.
 You must bring one copy of the license, the certificate and the return envelope to the rehearsal.
-Your wedding assistant will make sure it is correctly filled out and signed, and will mail the certificate to the county clerk after the ceremony.
+Your wedding coordinator will make sure it is correctly filled out and signed, and will mail the certificate to the county clerk after the ceremony.
 Visit www.polkrecorder.com/marriages.htm or www.dallas.ia.us/index/aspx?page=422 for more information.

 What is allowed in the building?